storj/storj/docs/design/storage-node-automatic-updater.md

 * The update check must verify that it is a trusted server.
 * The update check should have a jitter to avoid a stampeding herd.
 See http://highscalability.com/blog/2012/4/17/youtube-strategy-adding-jitter-isnt-a-bug.html for more information.

+### Canary releases

+Canary nodes are the first storage nodes that will receive a new release.
+They will receive it even before first nodes in the gradual rollout.
+Canary nodes are on the front line on the risk of receiving a bad new release.
+Only after confirming that canary nodes are behaving correctly after the update, the gradual rollout will begin.

+It shall be possible for Storage Node Operator to opt-in to the canary release channel.
+We expect that those will be mostly Storj employees and enthusiastic community members.

+Canary nodes will query the Version Server on a different designated URL to find the latest canary version.

 ### Downloading the binaries

 Once we have decided on a new version we need to download the new version.
 We will download the appropriate release from a trusted server beside the current binary (instead of temporary directory).